Overview

 Implementation Assessment

 Our assessment of Voluntary Principles implementation across corridor operations reveals significant variation.
 Some companies maintain formal Voluntary Principles programmes with dedicated security and human rights staff, regular training, and incident tracking systems.
 Others have minimal formal implementation despite nominal commitment.
-The gap between formal commitment and operational practice is a consistent finding that our monitoring documents and our ESG ratings reflect.
+The gap between formal commitment and operational practice is a consistent finding that our monitoring documents and our ESG review signals reflect.

 Corridor Security Environment